flowacademyhu/theta-test-aggregator/README.md

 #### First startup

-Navigate to you backend folder in your terminal, then type in
+Navigate to the backend folder in your terminal, then type in

 [`npm install`]